Dingrong123/Flappybird-in-RL/README.md

 * The reward of going through pipes is increased to  encourage the bird to act properly.

 ## Training process
-It takes me 3 whole days to train the model on the desktop
+It takes me 3 whole days to train the model on GTX1050

 ## Disclaimer
 This work is highly based on the following repos:<br>